The Dark Side of Stars: Unveiling the Disadvantages of a Star Network Topology

 2. Performance Bottlenecks: Congestion and Delays

 As the number of devices connected to the central hub increases, the network's performance can degrade significantly.
-The central switch becomes a bottleneck, struggling to handle the increased traffic flow.
+Consider this: the central switch becomes a bottleneck, struggling to handle the increased traffic flow.
 This can manifest as slow response times, network congestion, and reduced bandwidth for individual users.
 This problem is particularly acute with older, less powerful switches that lack the processing power and bandwidth capacity to handle a large number of connected devices and high data transfer rates.

 3. Cost Considerations: Beyond the Initial Investment